-This is a named option, professional program in the Statistics M.S.
+This is a named option (formally documented sub-major) professional program in the Statistics M.S.

 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.